 A policy that was awaited for years by students, professionals and enterprises has finally come into place.
-The Government of India yesterday announced a new drone policy wherein people will now be allowed to use Unmanned Aerial Vehicles (UAV) with a few rules and regulations in place.
-The regulations are expected to come into place on 1 December 2018.
-Remotely Piloted Aircraft System (RPAS) commonly known as drones are technology platform that can be put into use in several industries like agriculture, e-commerce, and even traffic management.
+The Government of India yesterday announced a new drone policy wherein people will now be allowed to use Unmanned Aerial Vehicles (UAV) with a few mandated rules and regulations.
+The regulations are expected to come into effect on 1 December 2018.
+Remotely Piloted Aircraft System (RPAS) commonly known as drones are a technology platform that can be put into use in several industries like agriculture, e-commerce, and even traffic management.

 This news is being welcomed by drone startups in India that were waiting for this policy to come into place to enable sales of their products.
 AirPix is one such startup that provides recommendations to enterprises by collecting aerial data through its drones and carrying out data analytics.
 Some other startups that deal with drones and trying to make it big are GarudaUAV, IdeaForge and Edall Systems to name a few.

 However, the Drone Policy in India has another clause that might be a hindrance for companies like Amazon, Google and Microsoft.
 The policy has put a ban on delivery of goods as of now, which is bound to hit e-commerce companies that were looking to use drones to deliver their products in a more efficient and faster way.
 Let us now take a look at how the drone policy in India is expected to affect each of these companies and the UAVs they were working on.

 Drone Policy in India is Bitter-Sweet for Amazon